bpazdziur/psycho-one-pager/README.md

 # Psycho One Pager

-Personal website for Anna Kowalska - Psychotherapy and Psychodietetics services.

 ## About

 This is a modern, responsive website built with React, TypeScript, and Tailwind CSS.
 The site showcases professional psychotherapy and psychodietetics services with a clean, accessible design.